Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_multiple_orgs.md

 5. Follow the [role assignments](/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments) documentation for the Identity Provider in the additional organization(s).

-    {{% alert title="Note" color="primary" %}}For convenience, any default organization role configuration and role mappings configured for the Identity Provider in the initial organization is inherited for the additional organization(s), but no default team or team mapping configurations is initially established.{{% /alert %}}
+    {{% alert title="Note" color="primary" %}}For convenience, any default organization role configuration and role mappings configured for the Identity Provider in the initial organization is inherited for the additional organization(s), but no default team or team mapping configurations are initially established.{{% /alert %}}

-6. After you have completed the Identity Provider configuration for the additional organization(s), complete the [enabling IdP configuration for all domain users](/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_configuration//enabling_idp_configuration_for_all_domain_users) to enable its use for all users on the domain in the additional organization(s).
+6. After you have completed the Identity Provider configuration for the additional organization(s), complete the [steps](/docs/management_guide/configuring_and_managing_identity_providers/enabling_identity_provider_configuration//enabling_idp_configuration_for_all_domain_users) to enable its use for all users on the domain in the additional organization(s).